MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-install-on-linux.md

             export JAVA_HOME=/usr/lib/jvm/jdk1.8.0_45/jre

 3. Install [Microsoft R Server 2016](rserver-install-linux-server.md), which includes ScaleR for multi-processor and big data support.
-R Server can be downloaded from Volume License Service Center, MSDN and Visual Studio Dev Essentials.
+Microsoft R Server can be downloaded from Volume License Service Center, MSDN and Visual Studio Dev Essentials.
+The file you download will also contain the DeployR installer.

 1. Make sure the system repositories are up-to-date prior to installing DeployR.
 The following commands *do not install anything*; however running them will ensure that the repositories contain the latest software.
 Run the following command:
     + For Redhat / CentOS: